panimalarponnurangam/RANK-OF-A-MATRIX/README.md

 ![Screenshot (159)](https://user-images.githubusercontent.com/121490826/214577976-500b42b9-7176-4eaa-b24b-c45197a93790.png)

 ## Result:
-Thus the rank for the given matrix is successfully solved by  using a python program.
+Thus the rank for the given matrix is successfully solved by  using a python program